MarketSquare/robotframework-ai/doc.rst

 the library Faker_.
 The RealTestDataGenerator however generates real existing data, using AI.

-To generate test data simply import the package and use the keyword: Generate Test Data This keyword takes various parameters, some being specific for the generation of certain types of test data.
+To generate test data simply import the package and use the keyword: Generate Test Data This keyword takes various arguments, some being specific for the generation of certain types of test data.

-The following parameters can be used (parameters in bold are required):
+The following arguments can be used (arguments in bold are required):
 - **ai_model:str:** The AI model to be used, e.g. "openai", "gemini", "copilot", etc. Currently supporting: "openai"
 - **type:str:** The type of test data to create, e.g. "address", "user_data", etc. Currently supporting: "address"
 - *amount:int:* The amount of rows of test data to generate.
 Default = 3